githubstudent2/family-recipes/README.md

 # Family Recipes

-This repository is a collection of food recipies.
+This repository is a collection of food recipes.

 ## Author